jmtayloruk/fast-light-field/README.md

 Drop me an email if you are not sure what this means.

 Runtime error on Apple M1 silicon: `No such file or directory (originated from sysctlbyname('hw.cpufrequency'))`.
-As of June 2023 there is an unfixed bug in the `psutil` module.
-To work around this until a fix is available, run `pip install --user git+https://github.com/snOm3ad/psutil.git@fix-cpu-freq-apple-silicon` after the main `pip install` step in the installation instructions above.
+As of June 2023 there was an unfixed bug in the `psutil` module.
+That seems to have been fixed in psutil version 5.9.8 in Jan 2024, so I don't think you should encounter this error any more.
+If you do, the best solution is likely to be to upgrade psutil.
+Historical note: the fix is in psutil commit 14a33ffe05 from 6.1.2024.

 I have occasionally seen problems where skimage crashes when called from our code.
 I do not understand the root cause of that, but I think I fixed it by reinstalling skimage.